roormonger/fitnab/README.md

 # Fitnab 🚀

-**Fitnab** is a tiny 15 mb container thatacts as a torrent indexer for the fitgirl repack site serving torrent files only.
+**Fitnab** is a tiny 15 mb container that acts as a torrent indexer for the fitgirl repack site serving torrent files only.

 ---